 Front Office & Coaching Moves

 The Flyers named Bud Poile as their first general manager in franchise history on May 31, 1966.
 The move was made a year and a half before the team’s first NHL game.
 Poile held the job until December of 1969.
 He laid the foundation for the team’s Stanley Cup success in the 1970s by drafting Bobby Clarke and Dave Schultz in 1969.

-Four months before making their NHL debut, the Washing Capitals named Jim Anderson as the team’s first head coach on May 31, 1974.
-Anderson didn’t make through the Capitals’ inaugural season as he was fired after a 4-45-5 record.
-This was his only NHL head coaching job, but he spent 19 years a pro scout for the Los Angeles Kings.
+Four months before making their NHL debut, the Washington Capitals named Jim Anderson as the team’s first head coach on May 31, 1974.
+Anderson didn’t make it through the Capitals’ inaugural season as he was fired after a 4-45-5 record.
+This was his only NHL head coaching job, but he spent 19 years as a pro scout for the Los Angeles Kings.
 He is a member of the American Hockey League’s Hall of Fame for his playing days with the Springfield Indians/Kings.

 The Devils had two coaching changes on this date.
 On May 31, 1984, they named Doug Carpenter as their new head coach, replacing Tom McVie.
 He was fired during the 1987-88 season and replaced with Jim Schoenfeld.
 He went 100-166-24 during his time in New Jersey.

 On May 31, 1993, Herb Brooks resigned as Devils’ head coach after just one season.
 He was eventually replaced by Jacques Lemaire, who led them to the Stanley Cup in 1995.